rmstdope/dragons-lair/README.md

-# A web visualization of the Swedish 1980s RPG "Drakar och Demoner Export"
+# A web visualization of a character sheet for the Swedish 1980s RPG "Drakar och Demoner Export"

 # Why